hmaussa24/app-nodejs-codechallenge/README.md

 # Run

-1. You just need to navigate to the root directory and run the command ```docker compose up```.
-This will start the Kafka and PostgreSQL servers, start the API and the Antifraud microservice
+1. You just need to navigate to the root directory and run the command ```docker compose up --build```.
+This will start the Kafka and PostgreSQL servers, create the database, and create the transaccion table, start the API service and the Antifraud microservice

 ## curl´s
 1. Create transaction